Secca del Capo

 Region Name Sicilia

-Sicily is Italy’s southernmost region, and the largest island in the Mediterranean Sea.
-For more than 2500 years Sicily (Sicilia in Italian) has been a significant center of Mediterranean viniculture, although the reputation and style of its wines has changed significantly over that time.
+Sicily is Italy’s southernmost region and the largest island in the Mediterranean Sea.
+For more than 2500 years, Sicily (Sicilia in Italian) has been a significant center of Mediterranean viniculture, although the reputation and style of its wines have changed significantly over that time.

 - Score: 89 Vintage 2018 Wine EnthusiastWhite rose, apricot and Mediterranean brush aromas form the nose.
 The rounded palate offers yellow peach, lemon and thyme alongside bright acidity.
 Shelf Talker